-Nobody sets out to have an unproductive day.
-Despite your best intentions, though, it can seem impossible to get things done, especially with constant distractions like email notifications and last-minute meetings.
+Nobody actively tries to stop productivity.
+Despite your best intentions though it can seem impossible to get things done, especially with constant distractions like email notifications and last-minute meetings.

 But there are things you can do to give yourself an advantage once tomorrow begins.
 The key is to prepare the night before, taking steps to give yourself the best head start possible tomorrow.